finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

 ![After assets get compression](/images/after-compression.png)

 Did you notice any diferrent ?
 Well, take a look at size.
 It improve so much, all the response size now much smaller than before.
-For example our `vendors js` file, before get compressed the file size is **158kb**, now after all our assets get compressed, the size is only **43.7kb**.
+For example our `vendors js` file, before it get compressed, the file size is **158kb**, now after all our assets get compressed, the size is only **43.7kb**.
 What a save!

-Again, we improve the perfomances and we help our user too, now our users will save so much their data plan everytime visit our site because we always send assets as small as possible.
+Again, we improve the perfomances and we help our user too, now our users will save so much their data plan everytime visit our site because we always send our assets as small as possible.

+Now, we reach the end of the tutorial.
+In my opinion **Razzle** really help us to set up Server side rendering React app with ease.
+It also give us freedom to customize our app like customize the **webpack** or **babel** configuration to do whatever we want!

+So, what do you think about **Razzle**?